thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/events/woodcraft-of-chattanooga/june-classes.md

 <br>
 <b>June 29th:</b> Sawdust Social: Planter Box
 <br><br>
 If you like woodcraft and don't see anything on this list that interests you, I don't really know what to say.
+If you do partake, I hope it's a great time!